Sales Intelligence AI for sales insights and conversation intelligence AI-powered

 Helpful tool for crushing your sales pitches: Whether it’s Google Slides, PowerPoint, or Prezi, there’s a plethora of presentation builders to choose from.
 Since that’s pretty straightforward, we’ll concentrate instead here on a burning issue: delivering remote presentations.
 To make remote presentations even easier, consider using free presentation templates, which can save time and help ensure a professional look and feel for your slides.

-More and more of us are delivering presentations remotely.
-There are a few reasons for this: firstly, it can be difficult to visit potential customers in person, as everyone involved has busy schedules to consider.
+More and more companies are using conference call services to deliver presentations remotely There are a few reasons for this: firstly, it can be difficult to visit potential customers in person, as everyone involved has busy schedules to consider.
 But there’s a problem here—namely that a lot of remote pitches are grainy, glitchy, or prone to delays.
 (We’ve got some sales demo best practices and remote working tools to help prevent this, by the way.)

 Low-quality tech can affect how prospective leads view your brand, making you look unprofessional.
 RingCentral Video is one tool that can come in very handy here.
 With its high-definition audio and video, and its industry-leading 99.999% uptime, you can make remote pitches with confidence.